Cut the Token Bill on Both Ends

 Why the combo compounds

-Real check on the $100/month Claude Max plan.
-Before both tools: I hit the weekly usage cap often, sometimes on a single project.
-After: multiple projects running in parallel and the cap rarely shows.
+Here’s the real check, on a $100/month plan.
+Before I added these, I hit the weekly usage cap all the time, sometimes from a single project.
+Now I run several projects in parallel and the cap rarely shows up.
+The plan didn’t get bigger; the sessions got smaller.